 - You must provide evidence that you have exhausted all other sources of income, for example, student overdraft, student loans, grants, bursaries, benefits, assistance from family, savings and part time earnings.

-- We will only accept ONE application from you in the academic year.
+- We will only accept one application from you in the academic year (unless otherwise advertised)

 - All students applying for financial support will need to complete a Mind your Money workshop.
 A digital workshop and worksheet will be emailed to you once you have submitted your application.
 We want to empower our students with the knowledge and awareness to help you better manage your money, both during university and after you graduate.